idlesign/django-sitetree/docs/source/tags.rst

 This command renders sitetree from tree named 'mytree'.

 .. _tag-page-title:

 sitetree_page_title
 -------------------

 This tag renders current page title resolved against definite sitetree.
-Title is taken from sitetree item title resolved for current page.
+Title is taken from a sitetree item title resolved as current for the current page.

 Usage example::